xpgram/advance-wars/src/00 - Todo List.md

 - [ ] Clean up Window UI classes
 - [ ] Add "Unit Info" window switch-to-able with 'C' — all unit information is prepped now.
     - [ ] Let 'C' switch the stack-order of the blurb panels; bottom is whichever detailed describes.
+            I can't... quite remember why.
+I think this was to sync the blurb panel with the More Info panel; only one can show while More Info is extended and they should probably match since I don't think More Info is exhaustive.
           - [ ] This will require adding TerrainInfo to Detailed's wipe-away mask.

 - [ ] After building the map, send all non-animated sprites to a mesh / paint them permenantly onto one big sprite, kind of like I do for the backdrop ocean.
 This should improve speed, kind of like it did for the backdrop ocean.

-- [ ] Reorganize BattleSystemManager to use or describe an 'Order' to a unit as a single object.
-    - [ ] Acting Unit: Point
-    - [ ] Travel Path: CardinalDirection[]
-    - [ ] Action Type: Number
+      - [X] Sea
+      - [X] Surface
-    - [ ] Action Focal: Point
+      - [ ] Overlapping
-    - Action type possible values:
-        - 0: Wait; Do Nothing
-        - 1: Attack
-        - 2: Contextual (capture/use-Silo, build (unit/T.base), cast flare, stealth)
-        - 3: Contextual 2 (release held unit, supply nearby units)
+            These have to be segmented into rows in order to preserve the dynamic layering of units.
+      We are no longer rendering to textures—or not manually, anyway.
+Segment layers into the fewest possible structures and use cacheAsBitmap to suspend re-rendering.
+When building terrain needs to change color: un-cache, render and re-cache.
+I will have to build this behavior into the row segmentation system.
+            - [ ] When a building changes color, send a message requesting a row update to MapLayers using its coordinates.
+                  MapLayers will determine the correct row and do a simple false→render→true caching operation.

 - [ ] Z-Ordering and UI Properties refactor
   Currently, each UI element defines these in their class scripts—in their constructors, actually.
 I can confirm MenuWindow and MapCursor do.
   This will be messy later on.
     - Introduce one place to define z-ordering relationships between layers and layer elements, and extend that for other inter-UI properties as well, if such properties are useful.

-    - The cursor behavior settings used by MapCursor and MenuWindow are defined separately and far away from each other, but behave similarly.
+- [ ] The cursor behavior settings used by MapCursor and MenuWindow are defined separately and far away from each other, but behave similarly.
 This might be a good candidate for globalization.

 - [ ] Include CommandMenu in the turn structure.
     - [X] Implement Waiting
-    - [ ] Implement the decision branch
+    - [X] Implement the decision branch
-    - Since I don't have a menu UI yet, do this:
-    - [ ] '1' issues 'Wait'
-    - [ ] '2' issues 'Attack'
-        - My virtual controller might limit me to 'c' and 'v' or whatever.
     - Before the above:
     - [X] Refactor the turn scripting system to be more... composed?
 Less slapped together.
-    - [ ] Refactor each turn script to follow the new principles——get rid of redlines.
+    - [X] Refactor each turn script to follow the new principles——get rid of redlines.
-    - [ ] Refactor each turn script to make requests, not to evalutate algorithms.
+    - [X] Refactor each turn script to make requests, not to evalutate algorithms.
           Ie, Map.getDestinationFrom(point): Point is used to confirm a path leads to a known location; the algorithm is not contained in the script.
-    - [ ] Refactor BattleSceneControllers (I remember now I didn't know what to call it)
+    - [ ] Refactor BattleSceneControllers (I remember now I didn't know what to call it) Call it CommandOrder, BattleOrder or something.
           - [ ] order.source: Point               Typically the actor to carry out order.
           - [ ] order.path: CardinalDirection[]   The movement path, if travelling.
           - [ ] order.action: Number              Codified contextual action.
           - [ ] order.focal: Point                Action's point of execution.
-        - [ ] order.which: Number               Action's variation.
+          - [ ] order.which: Number               Action's variation, such as which held unit to release.
           - Action type possible values:
             - 0: Wait; Do Nothing
             - 1: Attack
             - 2: Contextual (capture/use-Silo, build (unit/T.base), cast flare, stealth)